Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Introduction

 The delta and doublet functions in (\ref{4}) imply that the transition force changes drastically over its transition interval.
 Such dramatic changes are compatible with the contributions from the self-force integral in \cite[eq.
-(8.32)]{Yaghjian3rd} when the velocity and its time derivatives are changing rapidly during the transition intervals following nonanalytic points in time of the externally applied force. \textit{Moreover, the transition forces must be allowed to change rapidly in order to compensate for the same form of the equation of motion on the right-hand sides of (\ref{2}) and (\ref{3}) (with their first and second time derivatives of velocity) being used within the transition intervals as outside the transition intervals.}
+(8.32)]{Yaghjian3rd} when the velocity and its time derivatives are changing rapidly during the transition intervals following nonanalytic points in time of the externally applied force. \textit{Moreover, the transition forces must be allowed to change rapidly in order to compensate for the same form of the equations of motion on the right-hand sides of (\ref{2}) and (\ref{3}) (with their first and second time derivatives of velocity) being used within the transition intervals as outside the transition intervals.}

-Despite the attractive features of the modified LAD equation of motion in (\ref{3}), namely that it contains the measured rest mass of the charge and has causal solutions, its validity requires, in addition to the Born rigidity condition in (\ref{1}) and a choice of $\varDelta\sv_n/c\ll1$ that yields a non-negative radiated energy across the transition interval, the inequality \beq{5} \frac{\tau_e|\varDelta\vF^n_{\rm ext}|}{mc} \ll 1 \ee in order to again avoid unphysical negative radiated energy across the transition interval.
+Despite the attractive features of the modified LAD equation of motion in (\ref{3}), namely that it contains the measured rest mass of the charge and has causal solutions, its validity requires, in addition to the Born rigidity condition in (\ref{1}) and a choice of $\varDelta\sv_n/c\ll1$ that yields a non-negative radiated energy across the transition interval, the inequality\\[-2mm] \beq{5} \frac{\tau_e|\varDelta\vF^n_{\rm ext}|}{mc} \ll 1\\[-2mm] \ee in order to again avoid unphysical negative radiated energy across the transition interval.
 The three-vector proper-frame difference force $\varDelta\vF^n_{\rm ext}$ is closely related to the change in the external force on either side of the $n$th transition interval and given explicitly in \cite[eq.
 (8.73)]{Yaghjian3rd} for rectilinear motion.
 We prove this additional required inequality in the next section, which is a shortened version of \cite[secs.
 8.3.5 and 8.3.6]{Yaghjian3rd}.
+Of course, if the mass is not renormalized to a finite value as $a\to 0$, the inequality in (\ref{5}) is always satisfied for finite $|\varDelta\vF^n_{\rm ext}|$ because without renormalization $\tau_e/m = O(a^2)$, which approaches zero as $a\to 0$.